 There is a great deal of focus among ⁷some on trauma and past wounds.
 They either focus on their family of origin or some past personal traumatic event - or both.
-As a result many are on a never ending quest to uncover forgotten or hidden wounds in the hope - falsely I would suggest - this will somehow unlock them from their prison of internal pain, wrestlessness, loneliness and meaninglessness.
+As a result many are on a never-ending quest to uncover forgotten or hidden wounds in the hope - falsely I would suggest - that this will somehow unlock them from their prison of internal pain, restlessness, loneliness, and meaninglessness.

 While these exercises may have ⁵significant value they miss the more fundamental and deeper issue.
 All such wounds are ²secondary and can only take root in our hearts because of a far more significant ³primary trauma or wound we ⁴all have.